There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 4. Elite school students exposed to different aspects of life

 A lot of people think that elite school kids are not really exposed to society.
-I agree but I think it is about exposure to different things.
+I agree but I feel it is about exposure to different things.

-If you come from a neighbourhood school, generally you are more exposed to shit that happens to some of classmates like how they have a lot of problems in their families, being involved in gangs etc.
+If you come from a neighbourhood school, generally you are more exposed to shit that happens to some of classmates like how they have problems in their families etc.

 If you come from an elite school, you are exposed to a different kind of environment which makes you less impressed by things.
 For instance, a neighbourhood school kid may be very impressed by a peer who is a national player.